hauptem/F5-Multisite-Dashboard/README.md

 ## What's New in 2.0 (July 23 2026)

 Dashboard 2.0 now brings multi-partition support.
 If your BIG-IPs organize applications into administrative partitions, every one of those pools can now be displayed.
+If you already have Dashboard 1.8 up and running, 2.0 brings no functional changes other than a re-worked iCall method that no longer causes cluster Sync notifications when the script makes a change.
+If you dont need partitions staying on 1.8 is the right move.

 ### Monitor pools from any partition